Bootle (UK Parliament constituency): Boundaries

+1974–1983: The County Borough of Bootle, and the Urban District of Litherland.

 1983–1997: The Metropolitan Borough of Sefton wards of Church, Derby, Ford, Linacre, Litherland, Netherton, Orrell, and St Oswald.

 1997–2010: As above less Church ward.

 2010–present: The Metropolitan Borough of Sefton wards of Church, Derby, Ford, Linacre, Litherland, Netherton and Orrell, St Oswald, and Victoria.